Templarian/MaterialDesign-Site/src/content/brand-icons.md

 ### What will happen with current brand icons in MDI?

 We are unsure about the future of the current brand and logo icons in MDI.
-For now, all current brand and logo icons available as of v3.6.95 will continue to be available for the foreseeable future.
-At some point, we may decide to deprecate and remove existing brand and logo icons.
-If we do that, we will make an announcement and provide ample time for our users to update their code to use alternative icon sources for their brand and logo icons.
+For now, all current brand and logo icons available as of `v3.6.95` will continue to be available for the foreseeable future.
+There will be a very long deprecation, most likely announced at the `v4.0.x` release.
+We will likely keep these brand and logo icons until `v5.0.x`.

+This announcement will also be given directly to larger projects so they can correctly handle these icons.
+We will provide suggestions of how to handle deprecated/removed icons.
+Most likely suggesting a placeholder.

 ### Where should I get my brand and logo icons from?